Teradata/developer-resources/docs/resources/jupyterlab/install-jupyterlab-azure.md

 ***(update after Azure requirements topic is done)***

-- Work with your cloud admin to ensure your Azure account has the permissions needed to create the cloud resources definined in the [JupyterLab template](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/azure/jupyter.json).
+- Work with your cloud admin to ensure your Azure account has the permissions needed to create the cloud resources in your choice of [JupyterLab template](https://github.com/Teradata/ai-unlimited/tree/develop/deployments/azure/templates/arm/jupyter).

 - Networking requirements: Your Azure [resource group](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal) must have an [Azure Virtual Network (VNet)](https://learn.microsoft.com/en-us/azure/virtual-network/quick-create-portal) configured with a [subnet](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-network-manage-subnet?tabs=azure-portal).
 Use an existing VNet or subnet, or create your own, depending on your account permissions.